What equipment your business can use

 Equipment that doesn't comply

-If your equipment is tested by an Accredited Person (AP) and doesn't show the correct weight, they can decline to stamp the instrument with a Mark of Verification or issue a Certificate of Accuracy.
+If your equipment is tested by an Accredited Person and doesn't show the correct weight, they can decline to stamp the instrument with a mark of verification or issue a certificate of accuracy.

 • you can't legally use the equipment for trade, and